bbertka/python-cfworker/examples/twitter-streamer/README.md

 To Deploy on Cloud Foundry
 ================================================================================

-Update the manifest.yml file name and host parameters for your app/env

 Set your environment variables for your cooresponding Twitter API Keys, the streamer reads these in at runtime.

-You can set via Shell env, or add code to the examplelike below:
+You can set via Shell env before execution, or add code to the example like below:
 ```
 os.environ['APP_KEY']='1dpfNZl3GIAfXqvz2lweknfo83nfwkf9'
 os.environ['APP_SECRET']='RemGJSEFdlc3jUC1UFBrILrroPq33jd74hnfkg85hdlsotcS'